SymTh for non-finite symmetries: WarmUp: SymTh for a -form global symmetry

-whereas, since \( V_m(M_{d-p-2}) \) cannot end on the boundary, the parallel projection of \( U_{\beta}(\Sigma_{p+2}) \) leads to a non-faithful symmetry of the free boundary \( \mathcal{B} \), as shown in figure \ref{fig:ggg}.
+whereas, since \( V_m(M_{d-p-2}) \) cannot end on the boundary, the parallel projection of \( U_{\beta}(\Sigma_{p+2}) \) trivializes and acts as the identity operator on the free boundary \( \mathcal{B} \), as shown in figure \ref{fig:ggg}.
 In general, the parallel projection does not give a simple object at the boundary, but in the case discussed in this paper, the projection leads to simple objects.